-Blur your background in FaceTime calls with Portrait Mode
+Blur your background in FaceTime calls with Portrait mode

 - Tap or long-press on the Video Effects tile to expand it.

-- Tap the toggle for Portrait Mode to ON.
+Tap the toggle for Portrait mode to ON.

-Portrait Mode will work with any video calling app
+Portrait mode will work with any video calling app

 If you don't normally use FaceTime, don't worry.
-In iOS 15 and iPadOS 15, the Portrait Mode feature is not limited to just FaceTime.
-You'll be able to use this in other apps like Skype, Zoom, Google Meet, WhatsApp, and more.
+In iOS 15 and iPadOS 15, the Portrait mode feature is not limited to just FaceTime.
+You're able to use this in other apps like Skype, Zoom, Google Meet, WhatsApp, and more.
 You may need to use the Control Center method to toggle Portrait Mode if the app does not have a button to activate it during a call.